How to Design a Successful Google Ad

 But when a potential client responds to online advertising, the potential client must first be convinced to click on a digital ad that takes the potential client to your landing page.
 From there, the potential client must be convinced to take a second step to contact you.

-With PPC and online advertising, attention needs to be paid to both the online ad and what happens at that second step.
+With PPC and online advertising, attention must be paid to both the online ad and what happens at that second step.
 Read How to Design Google Ads for Lawyers.

-Some lawyers simply direct potential clients from online ads to the homepage of their law firm website.
+Some lawyers simply direct potential clients from online ads to the homepage of their law firm’s website.
 But this is a substantial waste of your online advertising budget.
-After landing on the homepage of your website, injured accident victims looking for a lawyer will likely bounce off your website and eventually call another lawyer.
+After landing on your website’s homepage, injured accident victims looking for a lawyer will likely bounce off and eventually call another lawyer.

 What is a landing page?
-A landing page is a page designed to convert paid advertising leads when they land on the page after clicking your online ad.
+A landing page is designed to convert paid advertising leads who land on it after clicking your online ad.

 The Right Way to Do Online Advertising